During the recent COVID-19 crisis, high street shopping has taken a pounding, while online delivery businesses are booming.

 As well as the front end improvements to this E-Commerce website in Inverclyde, I also made Jordan’s life a lot easier by automating order invoices, adding custom order emails, and allowing him to print delivery sheets from the backend of the site.
 This has saved Jordan’s staff hours in the delivery process.

-Nick has gone over and above to meet my goals set on my website.
-Not only has he helped with my website but has helped me with ideas to make it more user friendly for our customers.
+Design Hero went above and beyond to meet my goals, helped me improve my website for our customers.
 Very pleasant to deal with, answers his phone or if busy always contacts me back that day.